capncapes/capncapes.github.io/_posts/2021-12-12-prologue-johns-gospel.md

 ---
 layout: post
 title: "In the beginning was the Word: the prologue of John's gospel"
-date: 2021-12-12 12:12:12 -0400
+date: 2023-12-12 12:12:12 -0500
 featured_image: {
-  src: "",
+  src: "john-prologue.webp",
-  fallback: "",
+  fallback: "john-prologue.jpeg",
   title: "The prologue of John's gospel (1:1–18)",
-  alt: ""
-}
+  alt: "A Bible laying open to the prologue of the gospel of John" }
 description: "The prologue of John's gospel is quite possibly the most beautiful and profound passage of Scripture in the whole Bible."
 category: Faith
-bible_books: "John"
+bible_books: ["John"]
 tags: ["Christ", "gospels"]
 featured: true
-published: false
+published: true
 ---

 The prologue of John's gospel is quite possibly the most beautiful and profound passage of Scripture in the whole Bible&mdash;in both form and content.
-Gary M. Burge even asserts that John's prologue, originally sung as a hymn, was worn around the neck to prevent sickness, and recited to the sick and newly baptized.
+Gary M. Burge[^1] even asserts that John's prologue, originally sung as a hymn, was worn around the neck to prevent sickness, and recited to the sick and newly baptized.

 ## Textual criticism